rapbando/AS-scan/README.md

 # AS-scan

-Script for piping to Masscan all the announced prefixes for a given AS (Autonomous System) ,installing <a href="https://github.com/robertdavidgraham/masscan)">Masscan</a> from source reccomended or it can hang forever at each prefix.
+Script for piping to Masscan all the currently announced prefixes for a given AS (Autonomous System) ,installing <a href="https://github.com/robertdavidgraham/masscan)">Masscan</a> from source reccomended or it can hang forever at each prefix.

 ### Usage: